-How to Treat Allergies and Ear Pain
+How Allergies Can Cause Ear Pain and Clogged Ears

 Allergies are a common nuisance for many, and they cause symptoms such as sneezing, coughing, and itchy eyes.
 But can allergies lead to ear-related issues such as clogged ears, ringing, pain, and even infections?
 If you’ve ever experienced discomfort in your ears due to seasonal allergies or environmental factors, you're not alone.
 Let's dive into how allergies can affect your ears and provide tips for alleviating the pain.